 How do you approach such large data sets in your work?

 Mark Gustafson: The biggest issue is that the data we analyze are a summary of extremely complex interactions between numerous health care stakeholders.
-In my work with Managing Principals Bruce Deal and Bruce Strombom, we often encounter data that are not only stored in multiple formats, but are also housed in multiple databases covering different time periods.
+In my work with Managing Principal Bruce Deal and Senior Advisor Bruce Strombom, we often encounter data that are not only stored in multiple formats, but are also housed in multiple databases covering different time periods.
 In a case involving hospital admissions and transfer patterns, for example, we might analyze electronic health records (EHRs), claim adjudication notes, administrative claims data, and transfer records for hundreds of thousands of individuals.
 Each type of data set requires different professional expertise (e.g., clinical expertise to assess EHRs, medical and insurance coding expertise to evaluate claims data sets).
 Many data sets are distinct and were not designed to be analyzed in combination.
 And don’t underestimate the size factor: it’s not uncommon for inexperienced analysts to become overwhelmed by the sheer volume of available data, which can lead to poor analysis and unreasonably large time investments.
 Today, key differentiators have less to do with access to raw computer power than with institutional knowledge about the workings of the industry.

 What capabilities are required for this type of analysis?